 On Oct.
 10, 2022 the City’s Planning and Development Committee met and heard presentations for both Murphy Development Group and Frontier Development.
 There was no committee discussion at the meeting.
 View the meeting here: www.youtube.com/watch?v=utL_UN5cMiw

-  On December 19, 2023, City Council voted to reject all proposals received for the Request for Concept Proposals for the Downtown Riverfront Property (former Police Station Site Area Redevelopment).
+On December 19, 2022, City Council voted to reject all proposals received for the Request for Concept Proposals for the Downtown Riverfront Property (former Police Station Site Area Redevelopment).
 City Council gave staff direction to hire a firm to conduct a feasibility study to investigate the site further.
 The scope of feasibility study will include utilities analysis, parking possibilities, demolition costs, among other site challenges.
-The feasibility study is expected to be conducted in the Summer of 2023.

 Community Development Department

 Economic Development Department

 2 E. Main St., St. Charles, IL 60174